dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/README.md

 5. The **standard deviation** and **variance** as the most important measures of spread.
 Be able to calculate both values for a small example data set.

+6. **Standard features of Python programming**: variables, conditionals, loops, functions, etc.

+7. Python's important built-in data structures: **lists** (like a Java `ArrayList`) and **dictionaries** (like Java's `HashMap`)

-6. Opening a file in Python and processing it line by line.
+8. **Opening a file in Python** and processing it line by line.
 Extracting the data values on each line into a data structure for later processing.

-7. **Box plots** as visualizations of a quantitative data set, both interpreting them and creating them in `matplotlib`.
+9. **Box plots** as visualizations of a quantitative data set, both interpreting them and creating them in `matplotlib`.

-8. **Histograms** as visualizations of a quantitative data set.
+10. **Histograms** as visualizations of a quantitative data set.
 Again, now how to interpret them and create them in `matplotlib`.

 ## Deliverables